Skip to main content

 Manuscript — AI used for figure or visual abstract generation

 Use in the figure caption and the Methods section.
 Many journals restrict AI for scientific figures — check the journal’s specific policy before use.
+JAMA Network does not permit AI-created or AI-manipulated clinical images, illustrations, video or audio unless they form part of a disclosed research design; this snippet covers conceptual visuals only.

 Conference abstract or poster